Patients at Memorial Sloan Kettering Cancer Center now have access to important information such as test results and reports sooner than ever before.

 How long after my results are on the patient portal should I expect to hear from my provider?

-It could take a few hours to a couple of days.
+It could take a few hours to a couple of days for your provider to review and interpret your results.
 Rest assured, we are committed to keeping you informed and getting in touch as soon as possible.Back to top